The merging of the new Gutenberg Editor into the core was the biggest news in WordPress in 2018.

 1. Ultimate Addons for Gutenberg (UAG)

 UAG is, by far, my favorite block plugin.
-I use it on this blog, and it is entirely free.
+I had used it on this blog, and it is entirely free.

 Apart from the standard blocks like buttons and sections, it also gives a few unique elements like Content Timeline and Post Masonry.